yungyuc/ynote/nsd/04matrix/matrix.rst

 majoring order (usually it's row-majoring), it's easy to lose track of it when the number of row and column is different, or it's higher-dimensional.

-A common practice in C++ is to use a class to keep track of the stride.
+A common practice in C++ is to use a class to keep track of the stride and simply access:
-Properly defined accessors significantly simplifies it.

 .. code-block:: cpp
   :linenos:
+  :emphasize-lines: 17-25

   class Matrix {